 A final and often overlooked factor is the circulation of oxygen and nutrients to the hair.
 Even a perfectly balanced supplement would be ineffective without adequate blood flow to the hair.
-Hair loss may conceivably be caused or exacerbated by a deficient blood suppl,. therefore it may be beneficial to increase the circulation.
+Hair loss may conceivably be caused or exacerbated by a deficient blood supply,. therefore it may be beneficial to increases circulation.
 This can be achieved through topical treatments that stimulate nitric oxide production or angiogenesis.

-Lets remember the fact that were is healthy blood flow that part of our body thrives with wellness that is a fact, and hair is no exception.
+Let's remember the fact that where there is healthy blood flow that part of our body thrives with wellness that is a fact, and hair is no exception.